Internal Elisa startup uses telecom towers to build a more energy-efficient future

 “If you look around just about anywhere, you can spot at least one telecom tower.
 Due to regulations, the towers must have the capacity to operate even during a blackout, so each tower has its own backup battery.
 That opens up a whole world of possibilities”, says Hannu Kokko.

-Kokko is the Head of Software Product Development at Smart Energy Solutions, a team driving an Elisa-backed internal startup that utilises those backup batteries to revolutionise the way power grids and energy markets work.
+Kokko is the Chief Technology Officer at Smart Energy Solutions, a team driving an Elisa-backed internal startup that utilises those backup batteries to revolutionise the way power grids and energy markets work.

 Solar and, in Finland especially, wind power have become more prominent ways to produce energy, so the need for two things arises, as wind and solar generate energy only in particular weather conditions: the need to store electricity and the possibility to run it into the grid when there is less wind or sunshine.